 These rules are, for example, the exact meaning of both the word “outbound” and the term “outbound call”, the ways how to make outbound calling efficient, or the steps necessary to create a well-working outbound call center.

 To make sure you end up with a trophy in one hand and a bottle of champagne in another, we will go over the basics of making successful outbound calls to help you understand what factors determine whether the call will end up being successful or not.

 What is an outbound call?

-An outbound call is initiated by a call center agent to a customer on behalf of either the call center or the client.
-Typically, outbound calls are used in telemarketing, sales or fundraising.
+Outbound calling is initiated by a call center agent to a customer on behalf of either the call center or the client.
+Typically, this is a way used in telemarketing, sales, or fundraising.

-Unlike inbound calls, when the potential customer is phoning the call center themselves, outbound calls can be classified as ‘cold calls’ – an agent will reach out to a list of prospective customers and target them to close a sale or achieve another business goal.
+We’re dealing with ‘cold calls’ here – an agent will reach out to a list of prospective customers and target them to close a sale or achieve another business goal.

-Understanding what an outbound call is, brings you a step closer to maximizing your outbound sales calls.
+Now, as you know the outbound call meaning, you are a step closer to maximizing your outbound sales calls.